How Americans Can Plan For and Handle Emergencies Abroad

-How Your Embassy Can Help
+Your Embassy and the U.S. State Department Can Help

 warnings about your destination.
 Find out about dangers and diseases that could affect you, and plan accordingly.
+With the help of the information and resources found in this article, you can be better prepared for any eventuality, however unlikely to occur.

 Still, no matter how well you prepare, sometimes you may have to ask for assistance at a U.S. embassy or consulate.
 Embassies are not staffed to provide personalized assistance for minor difficulties and setbacks,